lauren-lancaster/liveheats_test/README.md

 I have made a conscious choice not to include tests in my SETUP, README, and Migration commits.
 The rest of this app is TDD

+## Considerations/Improvements for future work

+* I would rename my Lanes table.
+I don't think 'Lanes' accurately reflects what it represents.
+A possible name change would be 'Race Participant'
+* I would use helper methods and/or FactoryBots in my specs for cleanliness and to reduce repeated code
+* My state changes for 'Race' would be handled through methods - perhaps in the Race model
+* I would enable turbo rails and use it for me front end.
+I disabled it for my own ease and time constraints but would prefer to implement it in the app
+* Currently the app has no styling.
+I would create custom CSS to style the app
+* I started writing Request specs, but didn't follow through for the whole project.
+The functionality I was testing was covered by the controller.
+However it seems better practice to handle integration tests in Request
+* I ran out of time to do anything with the 'Errors' column in my Record Results table.
+I don't like the flow of having an errors column here.
+I would like to implement clearer error handling elsewhere on the page.
+My preferred style would be to have errors listed at the top for each student name in the case that a teacher incorrectly assigns places (eg. 1, 1, 4 or 1, 2, 4)
+* All forms would consistently be split out into partials
+* I have listed a handful of # TODOs in the comments of my code that I would fix given more time
+* A consideration I had was that I could move my lane assignment logic to a lane controller instead of the races controller.
+Pros of this would be that there would be clear separation of concerns, and would also allow for scalability of Lanes management if I was to implement editing and deleting of data in future.
+However I decided to keep the logic in the races controller because from a user experience point of view it makes more sense contextually, and given the brief of the test it maintained a simpler workflow
+* Another considersation is my model validations.
+I believe there may be a concurrency issue with my validations.
+For example if the same race has the same student assigned to it at once by different users, the student may be assigned twice.
+I also think if the same race results were recorded at the same time my place logic validations may be overridden.
+I have yet to test this

 ## Features Implemented

 **Race Setup**: